dfdwebsites/React-Eshop/README.md

     https://mongoosejs.com/
     install dotenv to read env to backend create an atlas database or localhost one , env url file and instal mongoose to connect your backend server with the database

+## 16. Create Routes and Models for server

+    create Routes and Models for server
+    switch data.js to fetch data from mongoDB